Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 The Docker daemon is the pivotal point of the Docker architecture.
 That’s why it’s critical to improve its security posture by reviewing its rich settings and tuning its configuration.

-Here are ten proven strategies to improve the defense posture of the Docker daemon in your organisation.
+Here are ten proven strategies to improve the defense posture of the Docker daemon in your organization.

 Monitor the Docker releases and make sure to use the most up-to-date version.